[Paul H. Robinson:] U Penn Prof for Shari'a

 It is easy to see how Professor Robinson would jump at the chance to develop what he calls "the world's first criminal code of modern format that is based upon the principles of Shari'a."
 Here is an opportunity for a leading criminal law practitioner to do something completely different – not Anglo-Saxon common law, not Napoleonic Code, but Shari'a.
 No wonder he ditched his standard seminar.

-And he finds the present Maldivian criminal justice system inadequate, to the point that it systematically fails to do justice and regularly does injustice.
+And, as expressed in his "Report on the Criminal Justice System of the Republic of Maldives: Proposals for Reform," he finds the present Maldivian criminal justice system inadequate, to the point that it "systematically fails to do justice and regularly does injustice."
 He sees the need for wide-ranging reforms, and believes that without dramatic change, the system is likely to deteriorate further.
 Robinson's preliminary thoughts for reform include such basics as making the judiciary an independent branch of government, limiting the police' right to search, establishing the defendants' right to legal counsel, and ending the present practice of relying primarily on confessions as the basis for establishing criminal liability.

 These are worthy objectives, to be sure, but Professor Robinson should stand back from this project and reassess it.
 This leading scholar, through his work in the Maldives, will render more acceptable Shar'i provisions about killing apostates from Islam, subjugating women, keeping slaves, and repressing non-Muslims (in this light, note the matter-of-fact comment in the course description that "as a matter of law, all citizens [of the Maldives] are Muslim").